 The most significant risk to health while studying at the University, probably finds it's base in the time that you will work with the computer and in the way that you do so.
 More often we see students using a laptop in stead of a desktop.
-To increase the quality and efficiency of education and to prepare students better for the developments on the labour market, the faculty MB is little by little introducing the use of ICT by students during education hours since the academic year 2009 - 2010.
+To increase the quality and efficiency of education and to prepare students better for the developments on the labour market, the faculty MB has little by little introduced the use of ICT by students during education hours since the academic year 2009 - 2010.

-This offers many interesting opportunities for studying, which for sure you will discover in good health.
+This offers many interesting opportunities for studying, which for sure you would like to discover in good health.
 Therefore it's good to be aware of the risks for your health that are related to the use of a computer in general and a laptop in particular.

 In both cases it involves repetitive movements in a stationary, sitting position, which can lead to Repetitive Strain Injury (RSI, also known as CANS: Complaints of Arms, Neck and/or Shoulders).
 RSI is a general term for mobility problems and pain in the fingers, hands, wrists, arms, neck, and/or shoulders.
-Such complaints are increasingly common among students, especially because of not using a laptop in a good ergonomic way.
+Such complaints are quite common among students and the chance of getting these complaints increases if you also work in a bad posture, which is always the case when working with a laptop and / or tablet without a separate mouse / stylus pen, keyboard and stand that can be well adjusted.
 Avoiding the risks does not entail avoiding computers altogether, but it is useful to know about RSI and what you can do to prevent it.